isb-cgc/readthedocs/docs/source/sections/FAQ.rst

 Please note that you will need to have at least a free tier cloud account or please contact feedback@isb-cgc.org for more assistance in creating a free account.

 Also be aware that the billing account for the end-user needs to be tied to the project as well after it is created.  *This is important* if you would like your organization to get billed instead of your personal credit card.
-For more information on how to modify billing information please go to Modify A Project Billings Settings document provided by Google `here <https://cloud.google.com/billing/docs/how-to/modify-project>`_.
+For more information on how to modify billing please go to Modify A Project Billings Settings document provided by Google `here <https://cloud.google.com/billing/docs/how-to/modify-project>`_.

 There are additional instructions which work and can be found `here <https://stackoverflow.com/questions/47776654/create-gcp-project-without-organization>`_.